chilearningcode/SQL-Explore-Ecommerce-Dataset/README.md

 #### Query 6️⃣: Average amount of money spent per session.
 Only include purchaser data in July 2017
+> To determine the amount of money each customer has paid within a specific time period
 ```sql
 SELECT
   format_date("%Y%m",parse_date("%Y%m%d", date)) as month